 This is always been hard to believe.
 And this is why Christians have always been "excommunicated" from societies.
 In over 50 nations on earth today 200 million Christians suffer at times immensely under persecution.
 Actually, this might be not the worst sign.

 You rather should view it as a very bad sign if Christians do not offend and act like everyone's darling and perfectly fit in into the world.
 It seems like that this is exactly the problem the church has in the Western world: She has fallen asleep on the cushions of their privileges she enjoys and blended in with this world and lost salt and power.
 Even back in 1958, the later Pope Benedict XVI said: "This so-called Christian Europe has turned into a birthplace for heathenism in the last 400 years, which is growing uncontrollably within the church itself as well and threatens to undermine it...
 Heathenism is present in the midst of the church today.
 The church will not be able to avoid stepping out from the protection of the world step by step and to turn into what she is supposed to be again: a Community of the faithful.

 The Return of Salt and Strength

-The growing community of the Christians has firstly always been a option to freely decide for and secondly a community with a clear profile and a clear identity.
-This identity also involved the fact that those who clearly opposed the spirit of the Good News and who stirred up fights and divisions or who provoced her through immoral acts.
+The growing community of Christians has firstly always been an option to freely decide for and secondly a community with a clear profile and a clear identity.
+This identity also involved the fact that those who clearly opposed the spirit of the Good News and who stirred up fights and divisions or who provoked her through immoral acts.